JuliusHuizing/BigDataProject/README.md

 ## Current Implementations
 ### ProMLReviewHelpfulnessClassifier

+Future work:
+- currently, the input data for predictions contains missing values for the marketplace_id and product_category_id.
+We do use these features during training, and hence need imppute them during inference.
+Currently, we impute them randomly from the inference data to maintain the data distribution.
+However, ideally, we would also randomly drop some of the values for the training data to ensure the model can learn to handle this imputation.

 <!-- Implementing new protocols for additional functionalities.
 Adding new components or models to the pipeline.